nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 As you can see, three arguments are supported:

-- `--frameworks` is used to specify the deep learning frameworks to be installed.
+- `--frameworks` is used to specify the deep learning frameworks of the models that should be optimized by Speedster.
 The supported frameworks are: `torch`, `tensorflow`, `onnx` and `huggingface`.
 If you want to optimize a PyTorch model, here you should select `torch`.
+If included in this command, ONNX, TensorFlow and HuggingFace will be automatically installed by the auto-installer (if not already present in your env), while PyTorch must be installed manually before running this command.
 You can specify multiple frameworks by separating them with a space.
-For example, `--frameworks pytorch tensorflow` will install PyTorch and TensorFlow.
-If you want to install all frameworks, you can use `all` as the argument.
-For example, `--frameworks all` will install all frameworks.
+For example, `--frameworks pytorch tensorflow` will set up your environment to optimize PyTorch and TensorFlow models.
+If you want to include all frameworks, you can use `all` as the argument.
+For example, `--frameworks all` will include all frameworks.
 Default: `all`.
 - `--extra-backends` is used to specify the extra deep learning backends to be installed.
-Each framework specified in the previous command can exploit other dl frameworks (we name them backends) to boost the model performance, for example adding `onnx` as extra backend when optimizing a PyTorch model will enable the model conversion to ONNX and the optimization with all the ONNX supported compilers.
+Each framework specified in the previous command can exploit other dl frameworks (we name them backends) to boost the model performance.
+For example adding `onnx` as extra backend when optimizing a PyTorch model will enable the model conversion to ONNX and the optimization with all the ONNX supported compilers.
 The supported backends are: `torch`, `tensorflow` and `onnx`.
 You can specify multiple backends by separating them with a space.
-For example, `--extra-backends torch tensorflow` will install PyTorch and TensorFlow.
+For example, `--extra-backends tensorflow onnx` will install TensorFlow and ONNX.
 If you want to install all backends, you can use `all` as the argument.
 For example, `--extra-backends all` will install all backends.
 If you don't want to install extra backends, you can set `--extra-backends none`.
 Default: `all`.
 - `--compilers` is used to specify the deep learning compilers to be installed in addition to the frameworks.
-The supported compilers are: `deepsparse`, `tensor_rt`, `torch_tensor_rt`, `onnxruntime`, `openvino`and `intel_neural_compressor`.
+The supported compilers are: `deepsparse`, `tensor_rt`, `torch_tensor_rt`, `openvino`and `intel_neural_compressor`.
 You can specify multiple compilers by separating them with a space.
 For example, `--compilers deepsparse tensor_rt` will install DeepSparse and TensorRT.
 If you want to install all compilers, you can use `all` as the argument.
 For example, `--compilers all` will install all compilers.
-Speedster supports also `torchscript` and `tf_lite` compilers, but they are pre-installed inside the frameworks, so you don't have to include them in this list.
+Speedster supports also `torchscript`, `tf_lite` and `onnxruntime`, but they are pre-installed in their respective frameworks (torchscript and tf_lite) or installed automatically if the framework is selected (onnxruntime), so you don't have to include them in this list.
 Speedster also supports `tvm`, which is not currently supported by the auto-installer and must be installed manually, see the next section if you want to include it.
 Default: `all`.

 Let's see an example of how to use these arguments: